michaelqmaguire/michaelqmaguire.github.io/_posts/2021-05-07-calculatingDaysDifference.md

 504 	12/09/2015 	06/14/2014 	543
 ```

 As you can see, we are consistently calculating the days difference between the current record and the prior record for a given patient.

-**Note: If you are calculating days billed for a stay, you may need to add 1 to the days difference.
-This is a common requirement for billing, such that a stay in a hospital on 05/07/2021 and ending on 05/09/2021 would be billed as three days.**
+Adding one to the total is common here, but should be discussed or determined on a case-by-case basis.

 **TLDR:**
 - Sort your data by ID and your date.